akvilary/sqlconstructor/README.md

         SqlFilter('quantity > 0')  # string will not be converted by SqlVal and will be passed as is &
         SqlWrap(
-            SqlFilter(quality='Best')  # value will be converted to sql string by SqlVal
+            SqlFilter(quality='Best')  # keyword argument value will be converted to sql string by SqlVal
             |  # OR operator
-            SqlFilter({'rating': 'high'})  # each value of dict will be converted by SqlVal )
+            SqlFilter({'rating': 'high'})  # dict value will be converted to sql string by SqlVal )
     )
     container: SqlContainer = q()